 HBA’s Building Better Business Connections (3BC) program brings executive leaders together to form a community with the common purpose of accelerating the business value of women leaders in the healthcare and life sciences industry.
-Each summit is highly interactive and brings diverse industry voices together to create engaging and effective dialogue.
-This program is offered exclusively to HBA Corporate Partner organizations and is one of the top-rated package offerings.
+Each event is highly interactive and brings diverse industry voices together to create engaging and effective dialogue.
+This program is offered to HBA Corporate Partner organizations and is one of the top-rated package offerings.

 2018 - Optimizing the Role of Male Champions (program), sponsored by Johnson & Johnson